 - If you dismiss the details, you won’t know how to reach your end goal

-Lost in confusion versus budgeting and saving for your first home
+Real-world example: lost in confusion versus budgeting and saving for your first home

 Everyday activity: you want to save for a downpayment for your first home.
 You need to save $200,000.